MykolaPinchuk/temp_ds_flow_2/DOCUMENTATION.md

 ### Metadata

-For every file written by a logged notebook (datasets, models, plots), a corresponding JSON file is created in the `metadata` subdirectory of the artifact's location.
+For every file written by a logged script (datasets, models, plots), a corresponding JSON file is created in the `metadata` subdirectory of the artifact's location.
 This JSON contains:
 - The filename of the artifact.
 - A precise timestamp of its creation.
-- The name of the notebook that created it.
+- The name of the script that created it.

 ## Data Lineage Visualization

-To see how all your notebooks and data files are connected, you can generate a lineage graph.
+To see how all your scripts and data files are connected, you can generate a lineage graph.

 Run the following command from the project root directory: